 Already the next phase of AR-based personalization is being rolled out.
-The British firm Asos released “See my fit”, a virtual try-on app which it calls “inclusive” because it allows customers to see clothing being modelled on a variety of models of different body types to deliver a more realistic idea of what the customer’s own experience might be3.
+The British firm Asos released “See my fit”.
+Its a virtual try-on app which it calls “inclusive”.
+This allows customers to see clothing being modelled on a variety of models of different body types.
+Its to deliver a more realistic idea of what the customer’s own experience might be.
 As technology improves, retailers will keep trying to create the holy grail of AR- a universal AR experience on user’s smartphones that lets them try on virtually anything, from clothes and accessories to jewellery, tattoos & piercings, and even medical devices like hearing aids before purchase.

 Other applications of XR in retail, especially in the premium & luxury segments, gives customers a chance to personalize their purchase, while creating huge cost savings for the seller.
 Automakers like BMW, Porsche, Honda, MG etc. use a variety of XR technologies to increase customer engagement.
-Some are meant for remote viewing, like online configurators and basic AR visualisers to help customers see what the car might look like parked in the driveway.
-Others are meant to enhance the showroom experience- BMW, for instance, uses HTC Vive Pro headsets to improve the customer’s experience with the car
+Some are meant for remote viewing.
+Like online configurators and basic AR visualisers to help customers see what the car might look like parked in the driveway.
+These are meant to enhance the showroom experience.
+The BMW, for instance, uses HTC Vive Pro headsets to improve the customer’s experience with the car.

 The best of these apps try to simulate a live experience- as one zooms in to the seat or body, the resolution improves to reveal stitching, paint flecks etc. as one would detect in person.
 This is the reverse of a brochure image which gets blurry as one peeks closer- this is just one example of the radical shift in customer experience from the traditional printed static image, or even pre-recorded video.